World Peace Council

+The World Peace Council (WPC) is an international organization created in 1949 by the Cominform and propped up by the Soviet Union.
+Throughout the Cold War, WPC engaged in propaganda efforts on behalf of the Soviet Union, whereby it criticized the United States and its allies while defending the Soviet Union's involvement in numerous conflicts.

-The World Peace Council (WPC) is an international organization with the self-described goals of advocating for universal disarmament, sovereignty and independence and peaceful co-existence, and campaigns against imperialism, weapons of mass destruction and all forms of discrimination.
-Founded from an initiative of the Information Bureau of the Communist and Workers' Parties, WPC emerged from the bureau's worldview that divided humanity into Soviet-led "peace-loving" progressive forces and US-led "warmongering" capitalist countries.
-Throughout the Cold War, WPC operated as a front organization as it was controlled and largely funded by the Soviet Union, and refrained from criticizing or even defended the Soviet Union's involvement in numerous conflicts.
-These factors led to the decline of its influence over the peace movement in non-Communist countries.
+The organization had the stated goals of advocating for universal disarmament, sovereignty, independence, peaceful co-existence, and campaigns against imperialism, weapons of mass destruction and all forms of discrimination.
+The organization's propagandizing for the USSR led to the decline of its influence over the peace movement in non-Communist countries.

 Its first president was the French physicist and activist Frédéric Joliot-Curie.
-It was based in Helsinki, Finland from 1968 to 1999, and since in Athens, Greece.
+It was based in Helsinki, Finland, from 1968 to 1999, and since in Athens, Greece.